Dr. Joy Coates

 FOR IMMEDIATE RELEASE

-Black Heritage Month sponsors: Alpha Phi Alpha, Black Graduate Students Association, Black Male Initiative, Black Student Union, B.R.O.T.H.E.R.S., Black Theater Workshop, Chi Alpha Epsilon, John Henrik Clarke, College Parents Group, DeKalb School District 428, Delta Sigma Theta, E.B.O.N.Y.
-Women, Lambda Upsilon Lambda, M.O.V.E., NAACP, National Society of Collegiate Scholars, Phi Beta Sigma, Poetic Asylum, PPMO, PRISM, Sigma Gamma Rho, S.I.S.T.E.R.S., S-PLAN, Talented 10th, TRIO, Zeta Phi Beta
+Black Heritage Month sponsors: Alpha Phi Alpha, Black Graduate Students Association, Black Male Initiative, Black Student Union, B.R.O.T.H.E.R.S., Black Theater Workshop, John Henrik Clarke Honor Society, Delta Sigma Theta, E.B.O.N.Y.
+Women, The Huskie Service Scholars, L.O.V.E., M.O.V.E., Poetic Asylum, PPMO, PRISM, Sigma Gamma Rho, S.I.S.T.E.R.S., S-PLAN, TRIO, Zeta Phi Beta

-University sponsors: Asian American Center, Black Faculty Association, The College of Education; Diversity and Equity; The Division of Finance and Facilities, Health Enhancement, Latino Resources Center, LGBT Resources Center, The Presidential Commission on Minority Status, Student Support Services, Women’s Resources Center, Women’s Studies,
+University sponsors: Asian American Center, Black Faculty Association, The College of Education, Diversity and Equity, Graduate Colloquium, Health Enhancement, Latino Resources Center, LGBT Resources Center, Student Support Services, Women’s Resources Center, Women’s Studies